Finding help in Florida

 These are benefits most frequently highlighted by Florida Department of Veterans’ Affairs.
 Eligibility rules vary by program and change over time; each item links to the official source.

 - Homestead Property Tax Exemption for Disabled Veterans.
 Florida veterans with a service-connected disability may qualify for additional homestead exemptions.
 Veterans rated 100% total and permanent due to service-connected disability may qualify for a total homestead exemption.
-Source.
+Source (opens in new tab).

 - No State Income Tax.
 Florida has no state income tax, so VA disability compensation (which is already federally tax-exempt) is not taxed at the state level either.
 This affects retirement planning rather than VA compensation directly.
-Source.
+Source (opens in new tab).

 - Veteran Designation on Florida Driver License.
 A "V" or "VETERAN" designation may be added to a Florida driver license or ID with supporting documentation.
 Fees for the designation may be waived for certain categories of veterans.
-Source.
+Source (opens in new tab).

 - Veterans’ Preference in Employment.
 Florida law provides preference in state and political-subdivision hiring and retention to eligible veterans and some surviving spouses.
 Preference applies to most competitive positions.
-Source.
+Source (opens in new tab).

 Federal claims still run through VA.gov